-- (1) The policy shall state whether the nonforfeiture provisions reflect a change in status and cash value upon the first death, or if there is no change (i.e. they are based on the Frasier methodology). - (2) The policy shall contain provisions at least as favorable to the defaulting or surrendering owner as the following: - (a) A provision that in the event of default of premium, the company will provide upon request no later than 60 days after the due premium date, a paid-up nonforfeiture benefit on a plan stipulated in the policy, effective as of the due date.
-In lieu of the stipulated paid-up nonforfeiture benefit, the company may substitute, upon proper request not later than 60 days after the due date of the premium in default, an actuarially equivalent alternative paid-up nonforfeiture benefit that provides a greater amount or longer period of death benefits, or if applicable, a greater amount or earlier payment of endowment benefits. - (b) A provision that upon surrender of the policy within 60 days after the due date of any premium payment in default after premiums have been paid for at least three full years the company will pay, in lieu of any paid-up nonforfeiture benefit, a cash value. - (c) A provision that a specified paid-up nonforfeiture benefit shall become effective unless the person entitled to make the election elects another available option no later than 60 days after the due date of the premium in default. - (d) A provision that if the policy becomes paid up by completion of all premium payments or is continued under any paid-up nonforfeiture benefit that became effective on or after the third policy anniversary the company will pay upon policy surrender within 30 days after any policy anniversary, a cash value. - (e) A statement of the mortality table and interest rate used in calculating the cash values and the paid-up nonforfeiture benefits available under the policy, together with a table showing the cash value, if any, and paid-up nonforfeiture benefits, if any, available under the policy on each policy anniversary either during the first 20 years or during the term of the policy, whichever is shorter, such values and benefits to be calculated upon the assumption that there are no dividends or paid-up additions credited to the policy and that there is no indebtedness to the company on the policy.
-The statement of the mortality table shall be complete (e.g. whether sex distinct or unisex, smoker or nonsmoker, or age nearest birthday or age last birthday).
-For policy forms using the "triple status" methodology for determining nonforfeiture values, the 20 year tables of cash surrender values and nonforfeiture benefits shall be included in the policy for the following statuses:
+- (1) The policy shall state whether the nonforfeiture provisions reflect a change in status and cash value upon the first death, or if there is no change (i.e. they are based on the Frasier methodology). - (2) If the policy provides nonforfeiture benefits, the policy shall contain provisions at least as favorable to the defaulting or surrendering owner as the following: - (a) A provision that in the event of default of premium, the company will provide upon request no later than 60 days after the due premium date, a paid-up nonforfeiture benefit on a plan stipulated in the policy, effective as of such due date.
+In lieu of the stipulated paid-up nonforfeiture benefit, the company may substitute, upon proper request not later than 60 days after the due date of the premium in default, an actuarially equivalent alternative paid-up nonforfeiture benefit that provides a greater amount or longer period of death benefits, or if applicable, a greater amount or earlier payment of endowment benefits. - (b) A provision that upon surrender of the policy within 60 days after the due date of any premium payment in default after premiums have been paid for at least three full years the company will pay, in lieu of any paid-up nonforfeiture benefit, a cash value. - (c) A provision that a specified paid-up nonforfeiture benefit shall become effective unless the person entitled to make such election elects another available option no later than 60 days after the due date of the premium in default. - (d) A provision that if the policy becomes paid up by completion of all premium payments or is continued under any paid-up nonforfeiture benefit which became effective on or after the third policy anniversary the company will pay upon policy surrender within 30 days after any policy anniversary, a cash value.